 St. Olaf faculty members organize and lead programs that range in length from one to five months and cover a wide variety of subjects.
 Three programs are offered annually during fall semester (one continuing through the January Interim), a fourth is offered every other year during the spring semester, and many others are offered during the January Interim.

 Term in the Middle East (Fall Semester)

 Term in the Middle East provides students the opportunity to experience the rich cultural achievements of this ancient and dynamic part of the world.
 Students take four courses in affiliation with Bogazici University in Istanbul, Turkey; the Arabic Language Institute in Fez, Morocco; and American University in Cairo, Egypt.
-In 2012 the courses will be:
+In fall semester, 2014 the courses will be:

 Political Science ME254: Political Institutions of the Middle East

 This course examines social changes and political developments in the Middle East and their impact on emerging political institutions.
 It includes study of Islam and its relation to political institutions, the special role of Turkey in Middle Eastern affairs and in relation to Europe and the United States.
 The prospects for peaceful resolution to the Arab-Israeli conflict is also discussed.
 Counts toward major.
 GE: Studies in Human Behavior and Society (HBS); Multicultural Studies Course (MCG).

 This course explores the forces that have given Morocco cohesion and continuity in a rapidly changing world.
 Special emphasis is given to the impact of colonialism and to topics such as the family, religion, law and politics.
 GE: Studies in Human Behavior and Society (HBS).